-- All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
-Specifically, wind conditions over surrounding sidewalks, building access points, and driveways are considered acceptable for the intended pedestrian uses throughout the year. - 2) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level or within the common amenity terraces were found to experience conditions that could be considered uncomfortable or dangerous.
+All grade-level areas within and surrounding the subject site will be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, building access points, parking lots, and the privately-owned publicly accessible space (POPS) are considered acceptable for the intended pedestrian uses throughout the year.

+2) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level were found to experience conditions that could be considered uncomfortable or dangerous.